Deep Learning Based OFDM Channel Estimation Using Frequency-Time Division and Attention Mechanism: DEEP LEARNING BASED CHANNEL ESTIMATION METHOD

 \subsection{ReEsNet}

 ReEsNet is based on residual learning, which is introduced to solve the gradient vanishing problem and the gradient explosion problem in very deep DL network \cite{ReEsNet}, as shown in Fig. \ref{Net1}.
 With the combination of identity mapping and residual mapping, these gradient related problems could be mitigated.
 After one convolutional layer with 16 filters of size $3 \times 3 \times 2$, the input of size $N_{{\bf p},t} \times N_{{\bf p},f} \times 2$ is transformed to the feature map of size $N_{{\bf p},t} \times N_{{\bf p},f} \times 16$.
 After 4 ResBlocks and one convolutional layer, the size of the feature map remains the same.
+The transposed convolution is used for up-sampling.
 After up-sampling, the size of the feature map is increased to $N_{t} \times N_{f} \times 16$.
 The final output is obtained after another convolutional layer.
-Note that transposed convolution is used for up-sampling in \cite{ReEsNet}.
-In this paper, we use one UpSampling2D function of Keras, one convolutional layer with 16 filters of size $3 \times 3 \times 16$ and one rectified linear unit (ReLu) layer instead of the transposed convolution, which would achieve similar performance with similar complexity.